conversationai/perspectiveapi/2-api/methods.md

 # API Methods

+A method is a procedure associating a message (or request) with an object (which consists of data and behavior).
+Once run, a method returns a new object.

-There are two API methods:
+There are two methods available for Perspective API:

 + [`AnalyzeComment`](#scoring-comments-analyzecomment)
 + [`SuggestCommentScore`](#sending-feedback-suggestcommentscore)